calnix/NftStreaming/Testing.md

         - test that userC can claim for both nfts on self via `claimMultiple`
         - test that userB can claim full amount via `claimViaModule`

-- t12 + 17 days: 17 days after endTime *[StateAfterDeadline]*
+- t12 + 18 days: 18 days after endTime *[StateAfterDeadline]*
         - test `claimViaModule` reverts

 ## NftStreamingClaimDelegated.t.sol

-Tests core functionality through `claimDelegated`.
+Builds on NftStreaming.t.sol to test core functionality through `claimViaModule`.
+Forks mainnet for delegationV2 and mocaNft.
+Tokens are mocked.

 ## NftStreamingPausingStreams.t.sol

-Tests functionality of pausing individual streams by owner.
+Tests functionality of pausing individual streams.

+- t5: tokenIds 1,2,3 are paused; corresponding to userB and userC
+- t12: tokenIds 1,2,3 are unpaused